YuehuaOu/Viral-Host-Hunter/README.md

 **Preparing your own dataset**

-If you want to retrain our model using a new dataset, you need to prepare protein sequence FASTA files in the following format:
+If you want to retrain our model using a new dataset, you need to prepare both protein and dna sequence FASTA files in the following format:

-- Add host information in the format of ` #<host>` at the end of each FASTA definition line for the program to extract labels.
+- Add host information in the format of `#<host>` at the end of each FASTA definition line for the program to extract labels.
 For example:

 ```fasta
 >GCF_944325205_gene_1582 #Desulfovibrionaceae